NEHA PATNAIK/ VIETNAM/ UPDATED MARCH 2020

-Budget Travelers can make do with 50-60 USD/day for a couple.
+Budget Travelers can make do with 50-60 USD per day for a couple.
 This involves sleeping in hostels/guesthouses (15-20 USD/night), using public transportation or renting bikes, eating local meals and doing a few activities.

-Mid range travelers like us need around 80-100 USD/day.
+Mid range travelers like us need around 80-100 USD per day for Vietnam travel.
 This will get you standard 3* hotels, taxi transport, plenty of sightseeing and a few mid range restaurant meals along with local food.

 For luxury travelers, sky is the limit.
-You can easily end up spending 150-200 USD/day on 5* accommodation and meals.
+Your Vietnam travel costs can easily go up to 150-200 USD per day on 5* accommodation and meals.

-OUR TOTAL VIETNAM TRAVEL BUDGET FOR ONE WEEK
+OUR TOTAL VIETNAM TRip BUDGET FOR ONE WEEK

 The major spend was for flights and the cruise.
 You can choose a cheaper cruise to cut costs, but it’s not something I would recommend especially if you are planning to visit the place only once.